Supplemental Compensation Policy

 Add: Employer contribution for Medicare benefits @ 1.45% **

 Add: Employer contribution for retirement benefits @ 28.40% **

 |Est. Compensation and Benefits to be charged to budget||$1,298.50|

 ** Contact the payroll office for assistance in determining current employer contribution rates.

 Supplemental Pay May Not Exceed Maximum Allowable

 The amount of supplemental compensation earned in one year is limited.
-Supplemental compensation is subject to a cap equal to 25 percent of the base appointment salary plus faculty summer salary.
-Stipends for endowed professorships or Pinnacle Excellence Awards do not factor into the 25 percent limit or the base salary.
-Definitions related to supplemental pay are provided and may not be all inclusive:
+Supplemental compensation is subject to a cap equal to 25% of the base appointment salary plus faculty summer salary.
+Stipends for endowed professorships or Pinnacle Excellence Awards do not factor into the 25% limit or the base salary.
+Definitions related to supplemental pay are provided and may not be all-inclusive:

 Institutional Base Salary: The annual compensation paid for assigned job responsibilities and duties.